stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ---
+## Getting started on the command line - Basic unix

+### Introduction to the terminal
-## Lets get started with the command line
+- Lets get started with the command line
 - In this workshop, we will be using Ubuntu, a version of Linux which was specially designed for PCs.

 - We will use a terminal window to type in our Linux command line.